Boundedness and decay for the Teukolsky equation on Kerr in the full subextremal range $|a|<M$: frequency space analysis: Introduction

 \begin{bigquestion} In evolution under the Einstein vacuum equations \eqref{eq:einstein-vacuum}, \begin{enumerate}[label=\bfseries\Alph*.,ref=\Alph*] \item \textit{Stability for Cauchy data}.
 Do initial data sets close to that corresponding to a Kerr black hole give rise to a spacetime whose exterior remains close to said member of the Kerr family, and does the spacetime asymptotically approach a Kerr solution with nearby mass and specific angular momentum? \item \textit{Stability for scattering data}.
 Is an asymptotic past (resp.\ future) state close to that corresponding to a Kerr black hole mapped to an asymptotic future (resp.\ past) state which is close to that of some member of the Kerr family? \end{enumerate} \end{bigquestion}

 The answer to these questions is thought to be positive, at least in the subextremal $|a|<M$ case.
 To date, stability for general perturbations of Cauchy data has only been shown to hold for the Minkowski solution, first by the monumental work of Christodoulou and Klainerman \cite{Christodoulou1993} and then by an alternative method in \cite{Lindblad2010}; see also \cite{Bieri2009,Huneau2018b,Hintz2020,Keir2018} for further developments along the lines of these two approaches.
-Question~\ref{qn:Kerr-perturbations-nonlinear-2}\ref{it:Kerr-perturbations-nonlinear-2-Cauchy} has inspired a lot of work, \cite{Wald1973,Whiting1989,Chandrasekhar,Dafermos2016b, Dafermos2016a,Dafermos2017,Ma2017a} among others, which we will address in more detail shortly.
-We mention in particular the recent work \cite{Klainerman2017} where, building on the linear insights of \cite{Dafermos2016a}, Klainerman and Szeftel show that Schwarzschild ($a = 0$) is nonlinearly stable under the special class of polarized axisymmetric perturbations of Cauchy data; see also the forthcoming \cite{Taylor2019}.
-The question of stability in the \textit{interior} of the Kerr black hole is of an entirely different nature, see \cite{Dafermos2017a}.
+Question~\ref{qn:Kerr-perturbations-nonlinear-2}\ref{it:Kerr-perturbations-nonlinear-2-Cauchy} has inspired a lot of work which we will address in more detail shortly.
+We highlight already two particular results.
+In \cite{Dafermos2016a}, Dafermos, Holzegel and Rodnianski showed the linear stability of the Schwarzschild ($a=0$) subfamily.
+In \cite{Klainerman2017}, Klainerman and Szeftel then showed that the Schwarzschild subfamily is nonlinearly stable under the special class of polarized axisymmetric perturbations of Cauchy data; see also the forthcoming \cite{Taylor2019}.
+These results pertain to the black hole exterior; the question of stability in the \textit{interior} of the Kerr black hole is of an entirely different nature, see \cite{Dafermos2017a}.

 On the other hand, questions relating to stability for scattering data are not yet fully understood even for Minkowski spacetime in $3+1$ dimensions (though note \cite{Wang2013} for $4+1$ and higher dimensions).
 We also point out work \cite{Dafermos2013} related to Question~\ref{qn:Kerr-perturbations-nonlinear-2}\ref{it:Kerr-perturbations-nonlinear-2-scattering}, where the authors construct a nontrivial family of spacetimes solving \eqref{eq:einstein-vacuum} whose exterior geometry settles down to that of a fixed Kerr black hole.